batoulal/data-survey-visualization/README.md

 - Understand real-world challenges in data careers.
 - Compare role-specific trends (e.g., Data Analyst vs Data Engineer).
 - Support career or organizational decisions using data-driven insights.

-## 📌 Notes

-- The project was adapted from the channel (Alex The Analyst)
-- Based on actual survey data from global respondents.
-- Can be extended with interactive slicers or AI-based sentiment analysis.